 While both the network and its utilisation grow, there is an increased need to exchange expertise.
 On a national level, the public perception of air rescue is satisfactory, but not so at the European level, where there remain considerable gaps.
 This became evident in the process of implementing the new European civilian aviation standards and also in the development of medical standards.

-EHAC was founded in 2000 by initiative of ADAC Air Rescue (Germany), Chri-stophorus Air Rescue (Austria), REGA (Switzerland) and other companies providing or having an interest in air rescue.
+EHAC was founded in 2000 by initiative of ADAC Air-Rescue (Germany), Christophorus Air-Rescue (Austria), Swiss Air-Rescue (Rega) (Switzerland) and other companies providing or having an interest in air rescue.
 EHAC aims at eliminating the perceived deficits and at improving contacts with the public authorities.

 Thanks to the huge spontaneous response to EHAC, the association is now present in almost every European country and counts every major air rescue operator among its members.

-EHAC was granted observer status by the Joint Aviation Authorities (JAA) and is a member of the European Committee for Standardization (CEN).
+EHAC is involved in various EASA rulemaking tasks and had been granted observer status by the Joint Aviation Authorities (JAA) and is a member of the European Committee for Standardisation (CEN).

 EHAC strives to create and promote a public perception in Europe to the effect that air rescue and air ambulance services are necessary and that they have certain requirements.

 EHAC represents the interests of its members with the European regulatory authorities.
-EHAC makes the expertise of its members available to the bodies involved in drawing up or reviewing regulatory acts (for instance the EU Commission, EASA, JAA).
-EHAC also pursues the uniform implementation of new regulations, for instance the requirement for the national aviation authorities to audit air rescue and air ambulance operators under JAR-OPS 3.
+EHAC makes the expertise of its members available to the bodies involved in drawing up or reviewing regulatory acts (for instance the EU Commission, EASA, national civil aviation authorities).
+EHAC also pursues the uniform implementation of new regulations.

 Furthermore, EHAC is devoted to further developing air rescue services and to maintaining high standards of service quality.
 The primary criteria include flight safety and medical efficacy.
 These are the master objectives governing EHAC's key activities:

-The regular AIRMED conferences are another focal point of EHACS activity.
+The regular AIRMED conferences are another focal point of EHAC's activity.
 They provide an international platform for operators and manufacturers.
-The next AIRMED is scheduled for 2011 in Brighton / UK.
+The next AIRMED is scheduled from 3-5 October 2017 in London.

 The association's full membership is available to any legal entity operating an HEMS service under a public contract or directly providing air ambulance or air rescue services and operating at least one dedicated HEMS helicopter or ambulance aircraft base in daily service year-round.